3 Week Yoga Retreat Review: Is It Legit or Just Hype?

 Where does all of this information leave you when it comes to Beachbody’s 3 Week Yoga Retreat?

-Our Final Thoughts About Beachbody’s 3 Week Yoga Retreat Program
+Our Bottom Line About Beachbody’s 3 Week Yoga Retreat Program

 In the end, while we didn’t try the program ourselves to provide firsthand feedback, 3 Week Yoga Retreat certainly seems like it could help absolute beginners—at any age or fitness level—learn more about yoga, understand the practice, teach themselves the basic postures, and determine whether or not they want to continue pursuing the practice.